preahs/Postette/README.md

 # Postette

 A self-hostable newsletter service for sending personalized updates to friends and family.
-Postette provides a simple, elegant interface for managing your newsletter subscriptions and sending beautiful, formatted emails to your loved ones.
+Postette provides a simple, accessible interface for managing your newsletter subscriptions and sending emails to anyone.

 > [!WARNING]
 This project is currently in active development and should be considered unstable.
-Features may change, bugs may exist, and the application is not yet stable.
+Features may change and bugs may exist.
 Use at your own risk.

 ## Features